HomeSpan/HomeSpan/README.md

 #### Step 6: Install any required USB Drivers

 Programming an ESP32 board is generally done serially via USB.
 Most ESP32 development boards contain a specialized chip that converts the serial UART signals used by the ESP32 to USB signals that can be transmitted to and from your computer, usually over a standard USB cable.
-Depending on the specific USB-UART chip used on your ESP32 board, you may need you to install a separate driver.
-The manufacturer of your board typically provides instructions on how to download and install whatever drivers may be required.
+Depending on the specific USB-UART chip used on your ESP32 board, you may need to install a separate driver.
+The manufacturer of your board should provides instructions on how to download and install whatever drivers are required for your operating system.

 #### Step 7: Create your first Homespan Device